Printed Matter, Book Fair, 2024

 Maine Museum of Photographic Arts features works of 24 artists in 'Twelfth Night.'

-My thanks to Denise Froehlich, director of the Maine Museum of Photographic Arts (MMPA), for including me in the exhibition, 'Twelfth Night.’
+Thanks to Denise Froehlich, director of the Maine Museum of Photographic Arts (MMPA), for including me in the exhibition, 'Twelfth Night.’
 A friend made this photo and sent it my way, happy to see folks enjoying the work.
 Jorge S. Arango from the Portland Press Herald wrote a review of the exhibit you can read here.

 Art review: Portland photo museum puts on another jam-packed show